aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.framesets/frameset/is_frame_link_to_file/_index.md

 ﻿---
+title: Frameset.is_frame_link_to_file property
+linktitle: is_frame_link_to_file property
-title: is_frame_link_to_file property
+articleTitle: is_frame_link_to_file property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets a value indicating whether the web page or document file name specified in the [Frameset.frame_default_url](../frame_default_url/) property is an external resource the frame is linked with."
+description: "Frameset.is_frame_link_to_file property.
+Gets or sets a value indicating whether the web page or document file name specified in the [Frameset.frame_default_url](../frame_default_url/) property is an external resource the frame is linked with."
 type: docs
 weight: 40
 url: /python-net/aspose.words.framesets/frameset/is_frame_link_to_file/